Railway companies other than JR

 JR (Japan Railways) is originally the national railway with a nationwide network.

-But there are many "private railways" other than JR in Japan.
+But there are many railway companies other than JR in Japan.

 Many of them have the terminal stations beside JR station, and the lines are installed in the areas apart from JR line.

 The railways are important transportation for the residents living along the lines.

 And there are subways in some large cities.

 Each is managed by the government of the city, so it is a private railway in a sense.

 Especially, some lines of subway are connected to a line of the other railway company, and the trains are operated directly on both lines.

 Unfortunately, when you want to use "Japan Rail Pass", you can't take the train of these railway companies.